technomonah/dbt_mcdm_challenge/README.md

 	- The model must include data from all the provided ad platforms.
 	- The model's columns must match the structure of the provided MCDM table.
 	- The model should be simple to update with any new ad platforms that may be introduced.
-- Recreate the broken [client's dashboard](https://lookerstudio.google.com/reporting/fa668749-b82f-41a8-a12e-f7d9c0733b57/page/tEnnC) using Google Looker Studio.
+- Recreate the [dashboard](https://lookerstudio.google.com/reporting/fa668749-b82f-41a8-a12e-f7d9c0733b57/page/tEnnC) using Google Looker Studio.
+Here are hints for metrics in dashboard:
+	- *Cost per engage* is just a spended sum divided by sum of engagements
+	- *Conversion cost* is calculated by dividing sum of spended by total conversions count
+	- *Impressions by channel* is a sum of impressions for each channel
+	- *CPC* gets like sum of spended divided by clicks count

 ### How to Submit
 To submit the task, please send an email to [vladimir.kobzev@improvado.io](mailto:vladimir.kobzev@improvado.io) with the following completed steps:
 -   A link to your dbt Cloud repository that contains the completed MCDM for the ads_basic_performance report.
--   A link to the fixed dashboard.
+-   A link to the recreated dashboard.
 -   A brief set of instructions for adding data from new ad platforms into your MCDM.

 ## Required Tools